ozgurcd/docker-postgres-multi/README.md

 # docker-postgres-multi

+This fork is based on  lmm-git/docker-postgres-multi.

 Docker image to run a **PostgreSQL** database in a docker container with multiple users and databases.

-Image is based of the official postgres:12 image.
+Image is based of the official postgres:15.41 image.
 It modifies the `docker-entrypoint.sh` to allow setup of multiple users and databases.
 Therefore there are two new environment variables that can be set `POSTGRES_USERS` and `POSTGRES_DATABASES`.
 The functionality of `POSTGRES_USER` and `POSTGRES_DB` is unimpeded.
 If set the given user and database will be created in addition to the other given users.

 ### Usage